 She has also encouraged her staff to keep a posted copy of the adoption-competent clinical practice principles as a daily, visual reminder.
 “I want to ensure these principles become a part of who they are professionally and the foundation of their work with families,” she shared.
 “In this regard, I’m leading by example.”

 When Voce launched the first TAC training cohort during a pandemic, shifting to an entirely virtual format in the process, we remained committed to the need for competency-based training in Pennsylvania.
 There were, however, moments of uncertainty about whether mental health clinicians, who were already dealing with the chaos wrought by COVID, would be able to commit to this intensive clinical training program.
 Shadell and her fellow training participants put that uncertainty to rest and wholeheartedly endorse their decision.
 Shadell shared, “It’s truly one of the best investments I could have made to my professional development.”

-If you’re interested in enhancing your clinical skills to better serve children and families impacted by adoption, apply now for Voce’s next TAC cohort beginning in May.
-Applications will be accepted through April 14.
+If you’re interested in enhancing your clinical skills to better serve children and families impacted by adoption, apply now for Voce’s Summer 2022 TAC cohort beginning in May.
+Applications will be accepted through May 2.